 Term 1: Fall 2014 September 23 to November 27, 2014, Tuesday and Thursday evenings, 7:00 to 9:00 pm.
 The fee for this non-credit course is $300.00

 Term 2: Winter 2015 (January-April 2015) -TBA

 To register for access to Online Math Readiness (a self-directed online resource containing course materials and interactive exercises), please visit the following page and complete the registration form: Online Math Readiness.

 Online Math Readiness is currently available at no charge.
 For further information or to request an account as a non-university student, please email email@example.com.

 Credit course option

 For those who are interested in taking a credit course that reviews concepts from high school math, please check PAWS for "Math 102."
 Currently, Math 102 is on the slate of offerings for Term 2 of Spring and Summer Session 2014 (i.e. June 28-August 17) and during Quarter 4 (July 23-August 13).
 As well, Math 102 will be offered during Term 1 of Regular Session 2013-14.
-Contact the Department of Mathematics and Statistics at 306-966-6081 or by email at email@example.com for more information.
-Please note that a credit course means that there will be an official grade issued on your transcript, and that an academic advisor should be consulted to determine how the course will align with your degree program requirements.
+Contact the Department of Mathematics and Statistics at 306-966-6081 or by email at firstname.lastname@example.org for more information.
+Please note that a credit course means that an official grade for the course will be issued on your transcript, and that an academic advisor should be consulted to determine how the course will align with your program requirements.